Altinity/clickhouse-graphouse-integration/README.md

 ![Graphite screenshot](images/graphite_web_graphouse.png?raw=true "Graphite screenshot")

+Now, we have monitoring tool availbale.

+# Conclusions

-Now, we have monitoring tool availbale, having Graphouse + ClickHouse a a data storage layer.
+At this moment, we have Graphouse + ClickHouse as a data storage layer installed and setup.
+From here we can move multiple ways, for example:
+ * Setup ClickHouse replication cluster, or
+ * Setup different graphing tool (like, say Grafana) in case you'd prefer,

+but this are topics for another post.